rublen/qna/README.md

-# README
 # QnA (Questions and Answers)

 #### Ruby version 2.5.0
 #### Rails version 5.2.1
 #### DataBase PostgreSQL 10.6

 It's a training project which was done within the advanced programme of Ruby on Rails course of online coding school Thinknetica.
-The idea of the project is to allow people to help each other in solving some problems via asking and answering questions.
+The idea of the project is to allow people to help each other in solving problems via asking and answering questions.

 #### Entity list
 - user/admin